NMRLipids/Databank/Scripts/BuildDatabank/info_files/README.md

 give the name of the head group residue here, and add the residue name of each atom to the third column in the mapping file (see below).
-If your simulation contains molecules that are not yet in the databank, you need to define the abbreviation and add molecules to the lipids\_dict, molecules\_dict, molecule\_numbers\_dict and molecule\_ff\_dict in the [AddData.py](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/AddData.py) script, as well as to table below.
+If your simulation contains molecules that are not yet in the databank, you need to define the abbreviation and add molecules to the lipids\_dict, molecules\_dict, molecule\_numbers\_dict and molecule\_ff\_dict in the [databankLibrary.py](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/databankLibrary.py), as well as to table below.

 Abbreviation | Molecule name
 ------------ | -------------